angular/angular/aio/content/guide/understanding-angular-overview.md

 # Understanding Angular

-As described in [What Is Angular][AioGuideWhatIsAngular], the Angular frameworks consists of four basic elements:
+As described in [What Is Angular][AioGuideWhatIsAngular], the Angular framework consists of four basic elements:

 * Components
 * Templates
 * Dependency injection
 * Directives

 Not every application uses all four elements equally.
-But understanding these elements can help you build scalable, robust Angular applications.
+But understanding these elements can help you build scalable and robust Angular applications.

 ## Prerequisites